-Patients taking anti-obesity medications such as orlistat, phentermine/topiramate, naltrexone-bupropion, liraglutide, and semaglutide have been shown to lose 5%-12% more weight than those following a lifestyle plan alone.
+Patients taking anti-obesity medications (such as orlistat, phentermine/topiramate, naltrexone-bupropion, liraglutide, and semaglutide) have been shown to lose up to 12% more weight than those following a lifestyle plan alone.

-Anti-obesity medications are approved for patients with a BMI ≥ 30 or a BMI ≥ 27 with a comorbidity.
+Anti-obesity medications are approved for patients with a body mass index (BMI) ≥ 30 or a BMI ≥ 27 with a comorbidity.
 Other considerations include patients who are actively engaged in self-care, conscientious of their diet but struggling to make dietary changes, unable to lose or maintain a lower body weight, and who have a desire for improved health.

-Most anti-obesity medications are intended for long-term use, as discontinuation may result in re-emergence of increased appetite and weight regain.
-An exception to this is phentermine, which is approved for short-term use only.
+Most anti-obesity medications are generally intended for long-term use, as discontinuation might result in reemergence of increased appetite and weight regain.
+Phentermine, diethylpropion, benzphetamine, and phendimetrazine are approved for short-term use.

 Anti-obesity medications should be used in conjunction with lifestyle modifications.